psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

-# Creating a Batch of CONTENTdm Compound Objects
+# Creating a Batch of CONTENTdm Compound Objects (Document Type)
 CONTENTdm's [Directory Structure](https://help.oclc.org/Metadata_Services/CONTENTdm/Compound_objects/Add_multiple_compound_objects/Directory_structure) specification gives flexibility for supplying files and metadata for a batch of compound objects that are being loaded to the same collection.
 Files arranged in the Directory Structure can be efficiently loaded using Project Client and avoid some of its limitations.

 This script will take
-* a directory containing subdirectories for each compound object, each containing TIF images,
+* a directory containing subdirectories for each document-type compound object, each containing TIF images,
 * a metadata CSV file called `metadata.csv` that contains compound object-level metadata,

 and create within each compound object subdirectory